newabdosheham/aws-glue-course/README.md

 # Partitions in AWS
 Folders where data is stored on S3, which are physical entities, are mapped to partitions, which are logical entities i.e. Columns in the Glue table.

-# AWS Glue Crawler
-You can use an AWS Glue crawler to populate the AWS Glue Data Catalog with databases and tables.
-This is the primary method used by most AWS Glue users.
-A crawler can crawl multiple data stores in a single run.
-Upon completion, the crawler creates or updates one or more tables in your Data Catalog.
-Extract, transform, and load (ETL) jobs that you define in AWS Glue use these Data Catalog tables as sources and targets.
-The ETL job reads from and writes to the data stores that are specified in the source and target Data Catalog tables.

 # AWS Glue Connections
 A Data Catalog object that contains the properties that are required to connect to a particular data store.
 Glue Connections can be used to connect to RDS, Redshift, S3, and other datastores.
 The connections can be used repeatedly throughout ETL code to avoid hard coding connection string details into scripts.